srudkin12/statabm/README.md

 BallMapper for Stata (v29.1)

+(This code was written with heavy support from Gemini 3 - Documentation will be created in due course)

 A Stata implementation of the Ball Mapper algorithm for Topological Data Analysis (TDA).
 This command allows you to visualize the "shape" of high-dimensional data by creating a network of overlapping landmarks.
 Unlike dimensionality reduction techniques (like PCA or t-SNE), Ball Mapper preserves the original distances of your data, ensuring no information loss during the landmark discovery phase.

 Features